terraform-ibm-modules/terraform-ibm-observability-da/solutions/agents/README.md

-# Add observability agents to a RedHat OpenShift Cluster
+# Deploy observability agents on a RedHat OpenShift Cluster

-This architecture deploys observability agents (log analysis and cloud monitoring agent) on a RedHat OpenShift Cluster.
+This architecture deploys the following observability agents on a RedHat OpenShift Cluster.

+* Log analysis agent
+* Cloud monitoring agent

 ## Before you begin